-Vermont Electric Power Company (VELCO) is proposing to construct a substation north of the existing substation in Bennington, Vermont, to provide a redundant path and additional capacity to deliver power to this area.
+In 2011, VELCO proposed to construct a substation north of an existing substation in Bennington, Vermont, to provide a redundant path and additional capacity to deliver power to the Bennington area.

-VELCO's existing Bennington substation, located on Woodford Road, interconnects VELCO's electric transmission network in southwest Vermont.
-The southwest Vermont electric distribution systems are fed from VELCO's transmission network serving CVPS and GMP customers.
-Failures of key transmission components would low-voltage conditions that violate system standards, voltage instability/collapse, or thermal overloads, which could result in extended outages for the areas served by the transmission system.
+The Bennington substation interconnects VELCO’s electric transmission network in southwest Vermont and feeds the electric distribution system serving GMP customers.
+Failures of key transmission components cause low-voltage conditions that violate system standards, voltage instability/collapse, or thermal overloads, which could result in extended outages for the areas served by the transmission system.

 Transmission utilities, such as VELCO, are required to design, operate and maintain a transmission network according to national and regional reliability standards.
 Planning studies by VELCO and ISO New England, New England's bulk electric system provider, reveal that the existing Bennington substation does not meet current federally mandated reliability requirements.

-As outlined in VELCO's 2009 Long Range Plan, the vulnerability of the current substation design results in system reliability problems, which under certain circumstances may lead to loss of service, system outages and low voltage.
+As outlined in VELCO’s 2009 Long-Range Transmission Plan, the vulnerability of the current substation design results in system reliability problems, which under certain circumstances may lead to loss of service, system outages and low voltage.
 These concerns can be addressed by constructing the proposed substation using a robust design such as a ring bus or a breaker-and-a-half substation.
-Building a new VELCO Bennington substation with a new six breaker ring substation to connect the two transmission lines serving southwest Vermont will resolve current reliability criteria violations that result from a single transmission element's failure at the substation.
+Building a new VELCO Bennington substation with a new six-breaker ring substation to connect the two transmission lines serving southwest Vermont will resolve current reliability criteria violations that result from a single transmission element’s failure at the substation.

 - 115 kV aluminum bus structure